 We experience decision fatigue when we find ourselves unable to make good decisions as a result of too much decision making.
 This basically means that the more decisions we make, the bigger is our struggle to make balanced and well-informed choices.

 Even if you are the most rational person in the world, it’s impossible for you to make decision after decision and maintain a clear focused mind.
-Moreover, decision fatigue is very different from physical fatigue, which we can easily feel in our bodies.
+Moreover, mental fatigue is very different from physical fatigue, which we can easily feel in our bodies.
 It’s not uncommon that we are not even aware of its presence.

 3 signs of decision fatigue